sillypothead/silly-simple-faucet/README.md

 silly-simple-faucet
 ==============

-Silly's Simple faucet for anycoin with JSON-RPC compattible wallet.
+Silly's Simple faucet for any coin with JSON-RPC compattible wallet.

+INSTALLATION:
+Make sure you have your coin wallet deamon installed and running and your mysql dabatese created and running.
+Just edit the config.php file with your coin information.

 Based on: